 I thought it would be fun to include a directional sign for the wedding with the couple’s name on it.
 For this sign I used a plain rectangular board and lightly painted it white to look distressed.
 The inspiration for this sign was Fleur Delacour’s wedding dress from the movie, which was white and black.

 I created the words using my Cricut and Black Cricut Vinyl.

 The Knockturn Alley sign turned out to be trickier than I expected.
 I couldn’t figure out how to create the hand on the end.
 After a little trial and error, I ended up finding an image of a pointed finger online.
 I used the Print then Cut feature on my Cricut to cut this out of white cardstock.
 Using the general outline of the pointed finger, I then cut out 8 layers of chipboard.
 I glued the layers of chipboard together, adding the white printed image to the top, and then glued this entire thing to the top edge of my wooden sign.

 To cover the seam, I placed the cuff over it that I created from painted chipboard.
 The words “Knockturn Alley” were cut from off-white vinyl using my cutting machine.

-So that covers the first five signs!
-In the next post, I’ll show how I created the final five signs and how we assembled everything!
+This post covers the first five signs.
+In the next post, Directional Sign Part Two, I’ll show how I created the final five signs and how we assembled everything.
 If you’ve read this entire post so far, you can probably tell how much fun I had creating these signs.
 I don’t often work with wooden signs, so it was a nice change of pace.
 My Cricut Explore also got a good workout and I became more comfortable using vinyl and stencil material with my machine.
-I’ll be back soon with Part 2!

-** Update: Harry Potter Directional Sign Part 2 is now up :)
+Continue to Harry Potter Directional Sign Part 2